-Types of LIHEAP Energy Assistance in Arkansas
+Learn About Types of LIHEAP Energy Assistance in Arkansas

 By providing energy and heating assistance in Arkansas, the state safeguards the health and wellness of its residents, especially individuals who are more prone to serious illness if a home becomes too cold or too hot, such as the elderly, disabled individuals and very young children.